patrickfatrick/gregorian/README.md

 >verb [ with obj. ]
 >_1 make changes in (something, typically a social, political, or economic institution or practice) in order to improve it: an opportunity to reform and restructure an antiquated schooling model._

 Gregorian is named after the calendar introduced in 1582 by under Pope Gregory XIII's papacy, the calendar we currently use today.
-It was a reform of the Julian calendar to make the year 0.002% shorter and also slightly changed the leap year schedule to omit 3 leap days every 400 years.
+It was a *reform* of the Julian calendar to make the year 0.002% shorter and also slightly changed the leap year schedule to omit 3 leap days every 400 years.

 ##What does it do?
 Gregorian is a wrapper for the native Javascript `Date` object that allows you to customize how to display and write dates pretty minutely.
+It has no dependencies and can be run either in the browser as a global or as a module.

 You can take the same date object and express it like: